chg60/DEPhT/README.md

     depht /path/to/my/sequence.fasta /path/to/my/output/directory -v

-The amount of resources (CPU cores) that DEPhT is allowed to utilize can be specified with `-c`.
-Note that some of DEPhT's dependencies utilize hyper-threading, so on most modern computers DEPhT will utilize 2 threads per specified CPU core.
+DEPhT will use all locally available CPU cores by default.
+You can limit the number of allowed CPU cores with the `-c`/`--cpus` argument:

-    depht /path/to/my/sequence.fasta /path/to/my/output/directory -c 6
+    depht /path/to/my/sequence.fasta /path/to/my/output/directory -c 4

 ## Other Options